Broome, Western Australia: Yawuru people

 Broome is situated on the traditional lands of the Yawuru people.
+In 2006, the Yawuru people were formally recognized as the Native Title holders of their traditional lands and waters, acknowledging their ongoing connection and rights.

+Prior to European arrival, the Yawuru people lived a sustainable lifestyle, relying on the abundant resources of their Country.
+They practiced traditional hunting, gathering, and fishing, utilizing their knowledge of the environment to ensure resource availability.

+Extensive trade networks existed among different language groups on the Dampier Peninsula and throughout the Kimberley region, facilitating the exchange of goods and knowledge.

 European settlement

 It is often mistakenly thought that the first European to visit Broome was William Dampier in 1688, but he only visited the north of what was later named the Dampier Peninsula.
 In 1699 he explored the coast from Shark Bay to La Grange Bay, from where he headed north leaving the Australian coast.
 Many of the coastal features of the area were later named for him.
 In 1879, Charles Harper proposed the formation of a Government Station at the Roebuck Bay Pastoral and Agricultural Association's site at Cape Villaret, at the south end of Roebuck Bay, to provide facilities for the extension of the Pearl Shell Fishery, and to form a port and base of operations for intending pastoral and agricultural settlers.
 In 1883, John Forrest chose the site for the town, and it was named after Sir Frederick Broome, the Governor of Western Australia from 1883 to 1889.

 The 1880s saw the commencement of Broome's pearling industry, which initially involved slavery and indentured labour, pearl diving being an occupation reserved for specific ethnic groups, most prominently from Japan and followed by other Asian countries.
 This led to numerous racially motivated conflicts, most notably the 1920 race riots between Japanese and Malay residents, resulting in 8 deaths and at least 60 injuries.
 The Broome community came to "reflect the hierarchy of the pearling industry, which was based on occupation and ethnicity".
 White collar occupations and positions of power were exclusively held by Europeans.
 As a consequence, racial segregation was common in Broome until the 1970s.

 In 1889, a telegraph undersea cable was laid from Broome to Banjuwangi, East Java, connecting to England.
 Hence the name Cable Beach given to the landfall site.

+In the early part of the 20th century, Aboriginal children from Broome were sent to live at the Beagle Bay mission, north of Broome.
+Children at Beagle Bay were often sent against their parents' wishes, on account of being "half-caste", and many lost contact with their families.
+George Walter, who was in charge of the mission described Beagle Bay as "working in the interests of the blacks".